timofeysie/acknowledge/notes/Core Java.md

         MountainBike myBike = (MountainBike)obj;
     }
 - virtual method invocation, an aspect of polymorphism, is when the jvm calls the appropriate method for the object that is referred to in each variable, not the method that is defined by the variable's type
+- The compiler automatically provides a no-argument, default constructor for any class without constructors.
+This default constructor will call the no-argument constructor of the superclass.
 - constructor chaining: If a constructor does not explicitly invoke a superclass constructor, the Java compiler automatically inserts a call to the no-argument constructor of the superclass.
 If the super class does not have a no-argument constructor, you will get a compile-time error.
 But Oject has one.  there will be a whole chain of constructors called, all the way back to the constructor of Object.
 - Methods called from constructors should generally be declared final.
 If a constructor calls a non-final method, a subclass may redefine that method with surprising or undesirable results.
 - final classes cannot be subclassed, useful when creating an immutable class like the String class.